What Would Be The Best Running Gel For My Sensitive Stomach?

 But, we’re here to let you know that your stomach does not have to control your run.
 As long as you stick to your best running gel for a sensitive stomach and understand that not all energy gels are bad for you.

 It’s most important to understand your body first and what could be causing a sensitive stomach.
 Does it only come with long-distance running?
-Is it only with race day-nerves?
+Is it only with race day nerves?
 Are you drinking enough water and how is your overall diet?
 Consider these factors before deciding which running gel would be best suited to you.

 Are energy gels bad for you?

-This is the first thing that will pop-up in everyone’s mind when thinking about the best energy gel for a sensitive stomach; whether they should take them at all.
+This is the first thing that will pop up in everyone’s mind when thinking about the best energy gel for a sensitive stomach; whether they should take them at all.
 The answer is a simple no. Energy gels are not bad for you when you use them correctly and you find the right gel for you.

-Many people may abuse energy gels, whether it be through lack of understanding or lack of reading about the product.
+Many people may abuse energy gels, whether it be through a lack of understanding or lack of reading about the product.
 Energy gels should be treated as last-resort energy options to get you through the race and across the finish line.

-To make sure you are using your energy gel correctly you must: take with plenty of water at water stations along your marathon, only take as many times as stated on the packaging and practice taking varying brands pre-race.
+To make sure you are using your energy gel correctly you must: take it with plenty of water at water stations along your marathon, only take as many times as stated on the packaging and practice taking varying brands pre-race.

 All energy gels are different because they may contain fructose, glycose, flavourings, high carbohydrates, caffeine, lactose and more.
 So, read the ingredients and try each one out to see which ones you like and which ones your body certainly doesn’t.
 That way, you can determine the best running gel for your sensitive stomach.